Pawventures

 • St. Lawrence Market area: The outdoor market and surrounding restaurants welcome dogs.

-Note on Ontario’s pit bull ban: If you have a pit bull or pit bull mix, be aware of Ontario’s restrictions before traveling to Toronto.
+Note: If you have a pit bull or pit bull mix, Ontario’s restrictions apply in Toronto.

 Victoria, British Columbia